Parylene: Permeability

 As a moisture diffusion barrier, the efficacy of halogneated parylene coatings scales non-linearly with their density.
 Halogen atoms such as F, Cl and Br add much density to the coating and therefore allow the coating to be a better diffusion barrier; however, if parylenes are used as a diffusion barrier against water then the apolar chemistries such as parylene E are much more effective.
 For moisture barriers the three principal material parameters to be optimized are: coating density, coating polarity (olefin chemistry is best) and a glass-transition temperature above room temperature and ideally above the service limit of the printed-circuit board, device or part.
 In this regard parylene E is a best choice although it has a low density compared to, for example, parylene C.

+Industry specifications

 Coating process

 Parylene coatings are generally applied by chemical vapor deposition in an atmosphere of the monomer para-xylylene or a derivative thereof.
 This method has one very strong benefit, namely it does not generate any byproducts besides the parylene polymer, which would need to be removed from the reaction chamber and could interfere with the polymerization.

 Parts to be coated need to be clean in order to ensure good adherence of the film.
 Since the monomer diffuses, areas that are not to be coated must be hermetically sealed, without gaps, crevices or other openings.
 The part must be maintained in a relatively narrow window of pressure and temperature.

 The process involves three steps: generation of the gaseous monomer, adsorption on the part's surface, and polymerization of adsorbed film.